Bibbo (actress): In Pakistan

 Bibbo shifted to Pakistan following partition of India in 1947.
-She started working in films there as a character artist doing about twelve films from 1950 to 1966.
+She started working in films there as a character artist doing about forty films from 1950 to 1972.

 Her first film in Pakistan was Shammi (1950), a Punjabi picture directed by Munshi Dil.
 She co-starred with Shammi, Santosh and Ajmal.
 It had music composed by Master Inayat Hussain.

-Dupatta (1952), was an Urdu film directed by Sibtain Fazli and produced by Aslam Lodhi.
-It starred Noor Jehan, Sudhir, Ajay Kumar and Yasmin along with Bibbo.
+Dupatta (1952), an Urdu film directed by Sibtain Fazli and produced by Aslam Lodhi, starred Noor Jehan, Sudhir, Ajay Kumar and Yasmin along with Bibbo.
 The film was acclaimed as a big hit commercially and had music composed by Firoz Nizami, with songs sung by Noor Jehan.

 Zahr-e-Ishq was released in April 1958.
-Produced by Khurshid Anwar and Sultan Jilani under the banner of Select Pictures, it starred Musarrat Nazir, Habib, Yasmin, Neelo and Bibbo.
+Produced by Khwaja Khurshid Anwar and Sultan Jilani under the banner of Select Pictures, it starred Musarrat Nazir, Habib, Yasmin, Neelo and Bibbo.
 The music was by Khurshid Anwar, with lyrics by Qateel Shifai.
 Hailed as an "excellent film" by the reviewer, it won Bibbo the Nigar Award for best character actress.

 Jhoomer is a 1959 film directed by Masud Pervez, with music composed Khurshid Anwar.
 Produced by Anwar for Noor Minar Pictures banner, it starred Musarrat Nazir, Sudhir and Laila.

 Ghunghat (1962), a suspense-thriller drama, was directed by Khurshid Anwar, who also wrote the story and composed the music.
 The cast included Nayyar Sultana, Santosh, Neelo, Laila and Bibbo.

-Bibbo acted in a few more films, with Fanoos (1963) and Ghalib being commendable from her acting point of view, though the films did not do well commercially.
-Her last cited film is Armaan (1966), directed by Parvez Malik, with music by Sohail Rana.
+Bibbo acted in a few more films, with Fanoos (1963) Ishq Par Zor Nahin (1963) and Ghalib being commendable from her acting point of view, though the films were successful commercially.
+Her other cited film is Armaan (1966), directed by Parvez Malik, with music by Sohail Rana.

 Personal life

 Bibbo was married by the end of the 1930s to Khalil Sardar, who directed her in Adal-e-Jahangir, for which she gave music.
 Following the marriage, they left Bombay and moved to Lahore, where they produced a film under the banner of Rainbow films, Qazzak Ki Ladki (1937), where she was also the music director.
 The film was a commercial failure and Bibbo finally returned to Bombay.
 Following Partition in 1947, Bibbo moved to Pakistan, where she worked as a character artiste.
 According to Zulqarnain Shahid (The Weekly MAG, Pakistan) re-published in Cineplot, it was stated that Bibbo was married to Shahnawaz Bhutto, Zulfiqar Ali Bhutto's father.
-In the June 1943 issue of Filmindia, Baburao Patel answered a query about Bibbo claiming she was "indeed married to Bhutto".
+This is doubtful because in the June 1943 issue of Filmindia, Baburao Patel answered a query about Bibbo claiming she was "indeed married to Imdad Bhutto".

-The last days of Bibbo's life are claimed to have been lonely, with her life described as being "miserable and poverty stricken".
-She died on 25 May 1972.
+Death

+She died on 25 May 1972 in Karachi, Pakistan and was laid to rest at a Karachi cemetery.